CoMo: Controllable Motion Generation through Language Guided Pose Code Editing: Evaluation

 We define the task of motion editing as the modification of a source motion according to a given textual editing instruction.
 Prior methods rely on modifying textual descriptions of the source motion based on edit instructions and subsequently generating new sequences from the updated descriptions to achieve motion editing \cite{zhang2023finemogen}.
 In contrast, CoMo distinguishes itself by directly interpreting and manipulating the source motion sequence to facilitate editing.

 We conducted a user study to assess the motion editing quality of CoMo in comparison with two state-of-the-art models for fine-grained text-to-motion generation: T2M-GPT \cite{t2mgpt} and FineMoGen \cite{zhang2023finemogen}.
 We randomly selected 20 examples from the HumanML3D test set, annotating each with a motion edit instruction.
-As illustrated in Figure \ref{fig:qualitative}, these edit instructions encompass four types of motion editing: 1) body part modification (e.g., \textit{"keep knees more deeply bent"}), 2) speed change (e.g., \textit{"bend down slower"}), 3) style/emotion change (e.g., \textit{"more dramatic"}) and 4) action addition/deletion (e.g., \textit{"raise left hand at the end"}). \medbreak \textbf{Baselines.} To form strong baselines, we prompt GPT-4 to generate an updated motion description in the style of HumanML3D annotations using the original description and edit instructions as context\footnote{Prompts and updated descriptions are available in the Appendix.}.
-Using the updated description, we then use T2M-GPT and FineMoGen to generate the edited motion sequence.
-For CoMo, we decompose the source motion sequence as pose codes and prompt GPT-4 to edit the code sequence based on the original description, edit instruction and pose code semantics without fine-tuning.
-The edited code sequence is decoded to reconstruct the edited motions.
+As illustrated in Figure \ref{fig:qualitative}, these edit instructions encompass four types of motion editing: 1) body part modification (e.g., \textit{"keep knees more deeply bent"}), 2) speed change (e.g., \textit{"bend down slower"}), 3) style/emotion change (e.g., \textit{"more dramatic"}) and 4) action addition/deletion (e.g., \textit{"raise left hand at the end"}).\\

+\textbf{Baselines.} To form strong baselines, we prompt GPT-4 to generate an updated description in the style of HumanML3D annotations using the original description and edit instructions as context\footnote{Prompts and updated descriptions are available in the Appendix.}.
+Wcription to generate the edited motion for T2M-GPT and FineMoGen.
+For CoMo, we decompose the source motion as pose codes and prompt GPT-4 to edit the code sequence based on the original description, edit instruction and pose code semantics without fine-tuning.
+The edited code sequence is decoded to reconstruct the edited motion.\\

+\textbf{User Study Setup.} We have 54 graduate students evaluate 20 editing scenarios, with 6 scenarios each for body part modification and add/delete actions edits and 4 scenarios each for speed change and style/emotion change.
+The edit categories are evenly divided between the two baselines.
+For each edit scenario, participants are shown a pair of edited motion sequences, one from a baseline model and one from CoMo, along with the source motion sequence, source motion description (e.g., ``a person is waving''), and an edit instruction (e.g., ``raise the left hand higher'').
+The users are tasked with comparing the edited motions and choosing which best reflects the provided instruction and preserves the characteristics of the source motion that are not affected by the edit.\\